India national cricket team: Captaincy changes and dominance on global stage (2000–2013)

 In 2007, Dhoni was made captain in limited-overs.
 On 24 September 2007, India won the inaugural edition of the Men's T20 World Cup held in South Africa, beating Pakistan by five runs in the final.
 This victory was a dominant factor in the introduction of the Indian Premier League.
 Despite this, India failed to reach the knockout stages of the 2009 Champions Trophy and the 2009 and 2010 editions of the T20 World Cup.

 India won the 2010 Asia Cup, winning the tournament for the first time in fifteen years.
 Tendulkar became the first cricketer to score 200 in ODIs.
 On 2 April 2011, India won the 2011 Cricket World Cup by defeating Sri Lanka in the final, thus becoming the third team after West Indies and Australia to win the World Cup twice.
 India also became the first team to win the World Cup on home soil.
 This was Tendulkar's last of six world cups, having equalled Javed Miandads record of having played in the most editions of the tournament.
 Zaheer Khan was the joint-highest wicket taker of the tournament.
 Sehwag, Yuvraj and Harbhajan became the first set of players to win all three ICC white-ball tournaments.
 Later that year, Sehwag broke Tendulkar's record of having the highest individual score in ODIs.
 The following year, the team failed to reach the knockouts for the 2012 T20 World Cup, for the third time in a row.

 On 19 June 2013, India won the 2013 Champions Trophy undefeated after overcoming England in the rain-affected final and Dhoni became the first captain in history to win all three ICC trophies in white-ball cricket, namely the Cricket World Cup, T20 World Cup and Champions Trophy.
 Player of the tournament Shikhar Dhawan was the leading run scorer, and won the 'golden bat'.
 Ravindra Jadeja won the 'golden ball' for being the highest wicket-taker.
-India now had a strong core with Rohit Sharma and Dhawan as ODI openers; along with Virat Kohli, bowlers Ravichandran Ashwin, Mohammed Shami, Bhuvneshwar Kumar and all rounder Jadeja.